Decidable problems in substitution shifts: Periodic points

 Thus it is enough to decide whether $\sigma$ has a power with a periodic admissible fixed point with some growing letters.

-If $\sigma$ is elementary, it is enough to check whether $\sigma$ acts as a permutation of a set of points of period $p$ where, by Lemma~\ref{lemmaPansiotPeriodicity}, $p$ is bounded in terms of $\sigma$.
-To check this, we consider the set $F$ of primitive words of length dividing $p$ and look for cycles in the graph with edges $(u,v)$ with $u,v\in F$ and $\sigma(u)$ a power of $v$.
-Since these points are assumed to have at least one growing letter, such points will be in $\XS(\sigma)$.
+Assume first that $\sigma$ is elementary.
+By Lemma~\ref{lemmaPansiotPeriodicity}, the minimal period $p$ of every periodic point $x\in X(\sigma)$ is bounded in terms of $\sigma$.
+To check whether $\sigma$ acts as a permutation of a set of points of period $p$, we consider the set $F$ of primitive words of length $p$ and look for cycles in the graph with edges $(u,v)$ with $u,v\in F$ and $\sigma(u)$ a power of $v$.
+Since these periodic points are assumed to have at least one growing letter, they will be in $\XS(\sigma)$.
 Indeed, if $a$ is such a letter, all factors of $x$ are factors of some $\sigma^n(a)$.
+This proves the decidability in this case.

 Otherwise, write $\sigma=\alpha\circ\beta$ with $A^*\edge{\beta}B^*\edge{\alpha}A^*$ and $\Card(B)<\Card(A)$.
 Using induction on $\Card(A)$, we may assume that we can check whether $\tau=\beta\circ\alpha$ is aperiodic.
 Let $x$ be a fixed point of $\sigma$ and set $y=\beta(x)$.
 Then